BarbyKelly/project-5/README.md

 - Clickable Art NavLink
 - Clickable dropdown menu options
 - Hover effect for dropdown menu items
-- Click on Art NavLink opens up Art page with all of the Art available in the Boutique
+- Click Art NavLink opens up Art page with all of the Art available in the Boutique
-- Click on Art category from dropdown menu, opens up page with the selected category of Art
+- Click Art category from dropdown menu, opens up page with the selected category of Art
 - When Art page is open with all or some of the products:
   - 'Products Home' link (below Navbar, above products on the left) is clickable
-  - Click on it opens up page with all of the Boutique's products, Art and Photos
+  - Click it opens up page with all of the Boutique's products, Art and Photos
   - Number of products eg 18 products, is displayed beside 'Products Home' link

 #### Badges